Research at GRK 2073

 - analysing relevant links between the cognitive dimension of the sciences (theories, hypotheses, discourses, models) and the material culture of the sciences (objects, equipment, experiments, practices).

 The group thus takes up contemporary tendencies to undercut traditional borders between epistemic and ethical, and between cognitive and material aspects of the sciences.
-It seeks to produce a rapprochement of the endpoints of both dichotomies and systematically explores these connections and creates a framework that allows outstanding doctoral candidates to pursue integrated philosophical research into the sciences in a stable and stimulating research environment.
+It seeks to produce a rapprochement of the endpoints of both dichotomies and systematically explores these connections.
+This framework allows outstanding doctoral candidates and postdocs to pursue integrated philosophical research into the sciences in a stable and stimulating research environment.